-The U.S. Bureau of Labor Statistics (BLS) says employment opportunities for all physicians, including pediatric radiologists, should grow by 14% from 2014-2024, a higher rate of growth than in other professions.
+The U.S. Bureau of Labor Statistics (BLS) says employment opportunities for all physicians, including pediatric radiologists, should grow by 4% from 2019-2029, the same rate of growth as in other professions.
 An expanding population is one reason for this expected growth, according to the BLS.

 The Society for Pediatric Radiology echoes this prediction of more job opportunities in the field.
 The society says the graduation rate for pediatric radiologists is not keeping up with the retirement rate in the field or the increased demand for services.

 To become a pediatric radiologist, one must first complete medical school and then a residency, at least.
 An exam is necessary for licensure.
-Job growth in this field is above average, as is salary.
+Job growth in this field is the same as average.